-"Earlier, we argued that inherent in the plantation system is the tendency toward monopolization of land by plantation owners as a device to deprive the majority of people access to an independent livelihood and therefore to ensure the plantation of labour supplies.".24
+Earlier, we argued that inherent in the plantation system is the tendency toward monopolization of land by plantation owners as a device to deprive the majority of people access to an independent livelihood and therefore to ensure the plantation of labour supplies (Beckford, 1972/2005).

-However, having gained or been given independence25 in the late 20th century, development and by extension livelihoods then became an issue to the freed and indentured people.
+However, having gained or been given independence[11] in the late twentieth century, development and by extension livelihoods then became an issue to the freed and indentured people.
 Many attempts were made at putting together development models.
-These include Arthur Lewis in 1950, Lloyd Best in 1968, and George Beckford in 1972, bringing forwards inward looking strategies of import substitution as well as outward looking strategies such as the export growth model.26 The challenge now is to where to start the debate of the meaning of the SL concept.
+These include Arthur Lewis in 1950, Lloyd Best in 1968 and George Beckford in 1972, bringing forwards inward looking strategies of import substitution as well as outward looking strategies such as the export growth model (Singh, 1999).
+The challenge now is to where to start the debate of the meaning of the SL concept.

-At present, there are a number of institutions who are working with this concept namely the Caribbean Natural Resource Institute, (CANARI), The Trust for Sustainable Livelihoods, The Centre for Resource Management and Environmental Studies (CERMES), the Sustainable Economic Development Unit of the University of the West Indies, (SEDU), United Nations Economic Commission for Latin America and the Caribbean (ECLAC) and the Caribbean Environment Health Institute, to name a few.
-Each of these will be looked at briefly.27
+At present, there are a number of institutions who are working with this concept namely the Caribbean Natural Resource Institute (CANARI), The Trust for Sustainable Livelihoods, The Centre for Resource Management and Environmental Studies (CERMES), the Sustainable Economic Development Unit (SEDU) of the University of the West Indies, United Nations Economic Commission for Latin America and the Caribbean (UN ECLAC) and the Caribbean Environment Health Institute (CEHI), to name a few.
+Each of these will be looked at briefly[12].